June 5, 2019

 According to the U.S. Bureau of Labor Statistics—an organization that is part of the U.S. Department of Labor—the technical writing industry can expect an 11 percent increase between 2016 and 2026.
 That's faster than average for most professions.
 Technical writers will typically need a Bachelor's degree and can expect on-the-job training and short-term e-learning when hired.
 In 2017, the median pay for American professional technical writers was $70,930 per year (1).
 According to PayScale, a senior technical writer can make upwards of $115,000 annually (2).
 These numbers can vary depending on where technical writers work and how experienced they are.

-There are various ways to find technical writing jobs that suit your technical skills.
+There are various ways to find technical writer jobs that suit your technical skills.
 One of the first places you can start your search is in the local newspaper.
 Companies often advertise job opportunities in the daily papers and on boards outside community centers.

 If you're looking for remote-specific technical writing jobs, check out sites such as Guru and FlexJobs.
 These sites can help you find full-time and part-time opportunities for technical communicators.
 You can also use these job boards to filter opportunities to user experience based positions or internal technical documentation projects.